DIRECTED ENERGY PROFESSIONAL SOCIETY

 Course Description: This half-day course closely follows the material presented in six chapters of a recently published DEPS textbook entitled: "Beam Control for Laser Systems, 2nd Edition."
 By the end of this course, the interested student will have been exposed to beam-control topics ranging from optics fundamentals to adaptive optics (see the full list below).
 Thus, the interested student will have been exposed to the introductory material needed to become independent learners with respect to beam-control technology.

-Please note that a copy of "Beam Control for Laser Systems, 2nd Edition" will be provided as part of this half-day course.
+Please note that students completing this course will be able to purchase a copy of "Beam Control for Laser Systems, 2nd Edition" at a significantly reduced cost.
 The material presented in this textbook is tutorial in nature with exercises found at the back of each chapter.
 A companion CD also provides solutions with MATLAB code for these exercises.

 Topics to be covered include: